 Tool rental – Another service, added in 2001, is an economical rental program for the hard-to-find ruddervator rigging kits for V-tail Bonanzas, and an aileron rigging kit for all Bonanzas and Debonairs.

 Initiatives – In 2003, “Technical Initiative” was launched to address issues of the aging Beechcraft fleet.
 Another major proactive effort, begun in 2004, was an “Education Initiative.”
 A year later, the ABS Aviator program was created to promote and reward lifelong learning by members.
 Both the Technical and Education Initiatives are dedicated to the memory of long-time BPPP Administrator Sam James

-Board/Staff/Advisors – ABS is operated by a nine-member Board of Directors and a six-member staff in Wichita.
+Board/Staff/Advisors – ABS is operated by a nine-member Board of Directors and a five-member staff in Wichita.
 It contracts with seven Technical Advisors and occasionally other subject matter experts to support members and their airplanes.
 ABS is consistently held up by FAA, AOPA, EAA and others in the industry as the model of what an aircraft “type club” should be and do.
 ABS is a dynamic organization whose strengths come from the participation and enthusiasm of its membership.
 Our members have been introduced to several new value added services such as the free BPPP online ground school, the ABS Maintenance Academy to instruct IAs and A&Ps how to maintain our aircraft, a new video on general maintenance, and flight instructor training that has trained more than 200 flight instructors in the last 2.5 years.
 Members are also able to participate by attending our conventions, fly-ins, collaborations with EAA Oshkosh, Sun ‘n Fun, AOPA weekend Fly-Ins, service clinics and more.